binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"><b>Statutory interpretation:</b> Willfulness is the “voluntary, intentional violation of a known legal duty” so the language in the statute actually requires a knowledge of the law; in Cheek, the court uses a definition of “willfully” from precedent U.S. v.
 Bishop (p.
 224).
 The court held that even if unreasonable, an objective belief could negate the mens rea requirement of the willfulness element of the statute.
 Therefore, the court reversed case because the statute has the word “willfully” that serves a mens rea purpose, needed to find guilt.</p>

 <p style="margin-left:10%; margin-right:10%;"><b>Note:</b> This is very rare; but the legislature can make a law require knowledge of law in, for example, the cases of tax codes.
-(Marrero was told that his reading of the law was unreasonable.
-Here we have Cheek who got information from the internet.
-Cheek does not depend on MPC.)</p>
+(Marrero was told that his reading of the law was unreasonable, but here we have Cheek who got information from the internet; Cheek does not depend on MPC)</p>

 **Mistake of law mens rea example**